casualcore/casual/middleware/configuration/documentation/domain.general.operation.md

-memberships    | which groups are the server member of (dictates order, and possible resource association) restrictions   | regex pattern, if provided only the services that matches at least one of the patterns are actually advertised. resources      | explicit resource associations (transaction.resources.name)
+memberships    | which groups are the server member of (dictates order, and possible resource association) restrictions   | regex pattern, if provided only the services that matches at least one of the patterns are actually advertised. resources      | explicit resource associations (transaction.resources.name) restart        | if the server should be restarted, if exit.

 ## domain.executables